 That being said, your level of intricate, tedious editing will largely depend how you spent your time during the shoot.
 If you did it all in multiple sections, with handles, and you have plenty of b-roll, you’re in luck: editing will be as easy as possible.
 Otherwise, you may have to cut some important shots decently close, may need to use extra b-roll, and work some magic on top of that.

-But there are some tools that could make life easier:
+But there are two tools that could make life easier:

 Apple iMovie - ideal if you’re shooting on an iPhone, but it’s also compatible with Macs, if you’re using one to do the editing.
 It’s free on all Apple devices, so no additional software costs here.
 This allows you to add titles, music, special effects, filters, and more.